cosmos/ibc/spec/core/v2/ics-004-channel-and-packet-semantics/README.md

 - Checks that the underlying clients is valid.
 - Checks that the timeout specified has not already passed on the destination chain
 - Executes the `onSendPacket` ∀ Payload included in the packet.
-- Stores a constant-size commitment to the packet data & packet timeout
+- Stores a constant-size commitment of the packet
 - Increments the send sequence counter associated with the channel
 - Returns the sequence number of the sent packet